 The tunnel was last used by the Chesapeake and Ohio Railway (later called CSX Transportation) in 1944.
 A new tunnel was built and this tunnel was abandoned.

 CSX Transportation donated the Blue Ridge Tunnel to Nelson County in 2007.
-Restoration took place and the tunnel re-opened as a trail on November 21, 2020.
+Restoration began and the old tunnel re-opened as a trail on November 21, 2020.

 |Elevation Gain||394 feet|